Neural Implicit Action Fields: From Discrete Waypoints to Continuous Functions for Vision-Language-Action Models: Introduction

 \section{Introduction}

 The convergence of Large Language Models (LLMs) and robotics has catalyzed the emergence of Vision-Language-Action (VLA) models, endowing embodied agents with the capacity to reason about complex semantic instructions and execute diverse manipulation tasks.
 The paradigm of action modeling in these systems has shifted from predicting instantaneous, single-step tokens to generating fixed-horizon action sequences.
-Early foundational models, such as RT-2~\cite{zitkovich2023rt} and OpenVLA~\cite{kim2024openvla}, adopted an autoregressive paradigm, predicting step-wise action tokens.
+Early foundational models, such as RT-2~\cite{zitkovich2023rt} and OpenVLA~\cite{kim2025openvla}, adopted an autoregressive paradigm, predicting step-wise action tokens.
 To better capture trajectory coherence and reduce compounding errors, subsequent approaches like ACT~\cite{zhao2023learning} and Diffusion Policy~\cite{chi2025diffusion} introduced action chunking, predicting fixed-horizon trajectories as sequences of waypoints.
-More recently, methods like BEAST~\cite{zhou2025beast} and FAST\cite{pertsch2025fast} have further refined this by encoding actions into compressed latent representations like B-spline control points or DCT coefficients to improve compression efficiency.
+More recently, methods like BEAST~\cite{zhou2026beast} and FAST~\cite{pertsch2025fast} have further refined this by encoding actions into compressed latent representations like B-spline control points or DCT coefficients to improve compression efficiency.

-Despite these advancements, we argue that the prevailing paradigm of \textit{discrete waypoint prediction} remains fundamentally misaligned with the continuous nature of physical control systems.
+Despite these advancements, we argue that the prevailing action representation of discrete waypoint prediction remains misaligned with the continuous nature of physical control systems.
 By reducing smooth physical motions to finite sequences or control points, existing methods encounter three critical limitations:

 \textbf{1) Rigid Time Discretization.} Current models implicitly bind predictions to a fixed training data frequency.
 This prevents adaptation to arbitrary control rates and precludes querying trajectories at sub-step resolutions without introducing interpolation artifacts.